mfeemster/keysharp/README.md

 * `TabControl` supports a new method `SetTabIcon(tabIndex, imageIndex)` to relieve the caller of having to use `SendMessage()`.
 * `TreeView` supports a new method `GetNode(nodeIndex) => TreeNode` which retrieves a raw winforms TreeNode object based on a passed in ID.
 * Gui controls support taking a boolean `Autosize` (default: `false`) argument in the `Add()` method to allow them to optimally size themselves.
+* `Gui` has a new property named `Visible` which get/set whether the window is visible or not.
 * A new function `ShowDebug()` to show the main window and focus the debug output tab.
 * `EnvUpdate()` is retained to provide for a cross platform way to update environment variables.
 * The 40 character limit for hotstring abbreviations has been removed.
 There is no limit to the length.